 However, not all USB-C ports are capable of charging laptops.
 Only USB-C ports equipped with the Power Delivery protocol can provide up to 100W of power.
 Regular USB-C ports can only transfer data or connect to peripherals.
 So if a user tries to plug a charger into a USB-C port that does not support PD, it will not work.

-Charging the battery from another laptop charger is still not recommended by manufacturers.
+Charging the battery from another laptop charger is still not recommended by the manufacturer.

 Why companies recommend using their own chargers

-While the risk of damage from using a USB-C charger is low, many companies still recommend that users not use any other power cords other than their proprietary chargers.
+Although the risk of damage when using a USB-C charger is not high, many companies still recommend that users do not use any other power cords other than their proprietary chargers.
 One of the main reasons is related to wattage.
-If users use a charger that does not match the wattage requirements of their laptop, charging may be slow or not at all.
+If users use a charger that does not match the wattage requirements of the laptop, the charging process may be slow or even not charging at all.
 Conversely, if the wattage is too high, the laptop may be damaged.

 Another reason companies recommend separate chargers is because of the presence of an adapter—a bulky piece that attaches to some laptop power cords.
 This adapter takes power from the AC plug and stabilizes the power supply, ensuring the machine always receives the correct amount of power.